Matt Fields, Director of Golf at Hank Haney IJGA

 - With repetition, you will get the feel of controlling your putting stroke using your big muscles and not allowing any separation or disconnection.
 The smaller muscles in the hands and wrists are much more inconsistent than the bigger muscles of the upper back, chest, and shoulders.
 By engaging the body's larger more stable muscles, the results will be a more consistent pendulum stroke.

-Brent Kelley, Golf Guide, says:For a closer view of the way the bungee cord is used, click on the photos above to enlarge and view them at full size.
+Brent Kelley, About.com Golf, says:For a closer view of the way the bungee cord is used, click on the photos above to enlarge and view them at full size.

 For more of Matt Fields' tips, see this author index page.